 Gathering ongoing information about risk management activities can help determine whether the program is operating as planned, achieving desired outcomes, and can help identify areas of improvement.
 Workplace violence risk assessments should be reviewed and updated at least annually.
-According to the information provided by routine audits, the risk assessment may need to be updated more frequent.
-These situations that may impact worker safety include:
+According to the information provided by routine audits, the risk

-- new leadership - relocation of work sites / units / residents - changes in equipment - construction and temporary set-up - changes in staffing skill set and competencies, workflow, or resident acuity and population - changes in emergency preparedness and evacuation protocols
+- new leadership - relocation of work sites / units / patients - changes in equipment - construction and temporary set-up - changes in staffing skill set and competencies, workflow, or patient acuity and population - changes in emergency preparedness and evacuation protocols